- Fourth-year undergraduate, Modern Languages

-Hi, I’m Bekah and I am a third year studying French and German!
-I grew up in Halifax in West Yorkshire, and went to a local comprehensive there.
-I was the first person from my school to go to Oxford which was very exciting!
+Hi, I’m Bekah and I am a fourth year studying French and German!
+I I grew up in Halifax in West Yorkshire, and went to a local comprehensive there.
 I was attracted to Lincoln because it is nice and central, as well as being a relatively small college, as I was hoping for a friendly and welcoming community.
-This is exactly the experience I have had; there is a lovely environment in College and all of the staff and students are really friendly.
+This is definitely the experience I have had - there is a lovely environment in College and all of the staff and students are really friendly.

 What do you enjoy the most about your course?

 I’d say the variety of things I get to study – Modern Languages courses at Oxford tend to place a strong focus on literature, so it is great to have a balance between language practice and essay writing and reading.
 Especially after first year, we are given plenty of freedom to explore our academic interests and choose for ourselves what we want to study, which I have definitely benefited from .

 What advice do you have for prospective students interested in studying Modern Languages?